Jon Edge, MSc, MA, BEd Hons, MBACP, UKCP Registered

 Couples Counselling: £65 (sixty-minute session)

-I have four locations for my private practice: London SE1, SE6, BR2 (Hayes) and W1.
+I have three locations for my private practice: London SE1, SE6, BR2 (Hayes) and W1.
 Tell me which is most convenient for you.

 - SE6 Practice: close to Lewisham Hospital.
 Nearest Mainline stations Catford, Catford Bridge and Ladywell mainline stations or short bus journey from mainline and DLR Lewisham stations.

 - SE1 Practice: Mainline stations Waterloo and Waterloo East (5 minute walk).
 Underground station: Southwark, Jubilee line (2 minute walk); 10 mins from London Bridge

 - W1 Practice: Harley Street or Wimpole Street (on two different days - ask for details)